This post may contain affiliate links, from which we earn an income.

 An a class can have a drop down bed above the cab, or storage space.
 If you opt for the bed, this creates two comfortable full size double beds making this type of motorhome a good choice for four adults.

-An over-cab motorhome retains the cab of the base vehicle and has a large bulbous area with a permanent double bed over the driver and passenger seats, and the rear of the cab open to the habitation area.
+A type of coach built motorhome, an over-cab motorhome retains the cab of the base vehicle and has a large bulbous area with a permanent double bed over the driver and passenger seats, and the rear of the cab open to the habitation area.

-While headroom in the bed can be tight for adults and the ladder might not be ideal, this space makes a great den and bed for kids.
+While headroom in the bed can be tight for adults and the ladder might not be ideal, this extra space makes a great den and bed for kids.
 The design also leaves the lounge area undisturbed – unlike the drop-down bed in a low profile motorhome, which encroaches into the living space.

-A low-profile motorhome also retains the cab of the base vehicle, but instead of the over-cab space, the top of the cab is open to the habitation part of the vehicle, often with a large roof light, giving the vehicle a much sleeker look.
+Another type of coach built motorhome, a low-profile motorhome also retains the cab of the base vehicle, but instead of the over-cab space, the top of the cab is open to the habitation part of the vehicle, often with a large roof light, giving the vehicle a much sleeker look.

 Low-profile models tend to be lighter than over-cabs too, meaning that they are better suited to a licence-friendly 3,500kg weight limited chassis.